-Deadline (Virgil Flowers #8) by John Sandford
+Deadline (Virgil Flowers #8) by John Sandford ★★★★☆

 For additional reading

 You’ll find reviews of all of John Sandford’s excellent Virgil Flowers novels by clicking here.
-I’ve also reviewed five of his 25 Prey novels featuring Flowers’ boss, Lucas Davenport: Stolen Prey, Field of Prey, Silken Prey, Storm Prey, and Phantom Prey.
+To date, I’ve also reviewed five of his 25 Prey novels featuring Flowers’ boss, Lucas Davenport: Stolen Prey, Field of Prey, Silken Prey, Storm Prey, and Phantom Prey.
 You can find these reviews by typing the title into the search box in the upper left-hand corner of the home page.

-You may also enjoy my posts:
+You might also enjoy my posts:

-- Top 10 mystery and thriller series;
+- Top 10 mystery and thriller series

-- 20 excellent standalone mysteries and thrillers; and
+- 20 excellent standalone mysteries and thrillers

-- 20 outstanding detective series from around the world.
+- 30 outstanding detective series from around the world